AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 </tbody>
 </table>

-The tasks types are not explicitly defined, but they have a different behavior.
+<br>The tasks types are not explicitly defined, but they have a different behavior.

 ```
     //how to create the tasks